Suspect in Portland light rail slayings to appear in court

 President Donald Trump condemned the stabbings, writing Monday on Twitter: “The violent attacks in Portland on Friday are unacceptable.
 The victims were standing up to hate and intolerance.
 Our prayers are w/ them.”

 Mayor Ted Wheeler said he appreciated Trump’s words but stressed the need for action.
-Wheeler urged organizers to cancel a “Trump Free Speech Rally” in Portland and other similar events next weekend, saying they are inappropriate and could be dangerous.
+Wheeler urged organizers to cancel a “Trump Free Speech Rally” at a downtown park in Portland next weekend, saying they are inappropriate and could be dangerous because he fears they will attract right-wing protesters.

+Portland requires permits for rallies when they will be held on public property and could affect traffic and Wheeler said the city would not issue a permit for the event planned for Sunday.

 “I hope we rise to the memory of these two gentlemen who lost their lives,” the mayor told reporters.
 “Let’s do them honor by standing with them and carrying on their legacy of standing up to hate and bigotry and violence.”